-Victoria's environmental watering program adapts to variability as we work with program partners to plan seasonal watering each year and target watering actions aimed to achieve the best possible environmental outcomes.
+Victoria's environmental watering program adapts to variability as we work with program partners to plan seasonal watering each year and target watering actions aimed to achieve the best possible environmental outcomes over the long term.

-Waterway managers, as the VEWH's pivotal program partners, engage Traditional Owners, stakeholders and communities in planning to realise the maximum shared benefits for recreation, wellbeing and cultural values that can be supported by water for the environment.
+Waterway managers, as the VEWH's pivotal program partners, engage Traditional Owners, stakeholders and communities in planning on environmental objectives, and to realise the maximum shared benefits for recreation, wellbeing and cultural values that can be supported by water for the environment.
+In recent years, VEWH has also been directly partnering with Traditional Owners, when this is their preferred engagement model.